norwegian-geotechnical-institute/BingCLAW_5.6.1/README.md

 We will need clawpack (version 5.6.1), python3, LAPACK and BLAS.

 If you do not have LAPACK and BLAS, the code can be obtained from https://github.com/Reference-LAPACK/lapack Follow the instructions for compilation and you should end up with libraries liblapack.a and librefblas.a.
 You will need to modify a Makefile to point to these files.
+You will also need HDF5.
+If you have superuser rights, then LAPACK, BLAS, and HDF5 are all installed using

+sudo apt-get install libblas-dev liblapack-dev
+sudo apt-get install libhdf5-serial-dev

 If you do not have python3 and do not have superuser rights to your Linux, you can type